-Bologna is really one of the best cities in Italy to have a gelato and in our Bologna Food Tour we have the chance to enjoy a full tasting of my favourite ice creams.
+Bologna is really one of the best cities in Italy for gelato, we even have a gelato Museum and gelato is the last gem that closes every Bologna Food Tour.

-The number of quality places is really high so you need advices to fully enjoy the joys that a great cone can give.
+The number of quality places is really high: here are my suggestions to fully enjoy the pleasure of a cone.

-You could find this parlor in your guide called "Stefino".
-The story is long, let's just say that now there's a Stefino in via Petroni but Galliera 49 is still my favourite.
+You could find this parlor in your guide with the name of Stefino.
+It's a long story but let's just say that now Stefino is in Via S.Vitale and Galliera 49 is still my favourite.

 Stay on the classics (cream, chocolate sorbetto) or try unexpected flavours (yeah gorgonzola cheese may sound weird, but what about rhum from Guadalupe?) or go on the Sciroccata: granita, icec ream and fresh cream, pure pleasure!

 Imagine a small French patisserie where you could have one of the best gelato in town.

 This place is really tiny and charming and if you're lucky you could seat and taste the 7 churches cream or Baraccano's chocolate or try the homemade ghiaccioli (ice sticks).